I just read yet another tiresome article by someone dismissing corporate efforts at sustainability.

 That doesn’t mean only 15% care.
-It means that only that many make lifestyle decisions based on factors like that.
-Another 15% or so are green deniers, people who for whatever reason reject the entire notion of acting for the good of the environment.
+It means that only that many make lifestyle decisions based on such issues.
+Another 15% or so are green deniers.
+For whatever reason, they reject the entire notion of acting for the good of the environment.

 The rest of the population occupies a vast middle ground.
 It stands to reason that a group that comprises about 70% of the population would not all be of a single mind.
 Some are more altruistic.
 Some are more interested in personal payoff.
 Some act in order to feel good, others out of a sense of obligation or duty.

 Why should any of that come as a surprise?